You can't access your file system - FSx for ONTAP

 FSx for ONTAP creates endpoints for accessing your file system in a VPC route table.
 We recommend that you configure your file system to use all of the VPC route tables that are associated with the subnets in which your clients are located.
 By default, Amazon FSx uses your VPC's main route table.
 You can optionally specify one or more route tables for Amazon FSx to use when you create your file system.

 If you can ping your file system's Intercluster endpoint but cannot ping your file system's Management endpoint (see File system resources for more information), your client is likely not in a subnet that's associated with one of your file system's route tables.
 To access your file system, associate one of your file system's route tables with your client's subnet.
-For information about updating your file system's Amazon VPC route tables, see Updating a file system.
+For information about updating your file system's Amazon VPC route tables, see Updating file systems.

 Amazon FSx can't update route table for Multi-AZ file systems created using AWS CloudFormation